Deliriums

 Portable Version of Installation

-Deliriums explores the murky boundaries of the social sciences, particularly relating to personality disorders outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-It examines the intersection of human emotion and its material manifestations through robotic musical instruments, sculpture, sound, and video.
-The installation presents the DSM-5’s three clusters of personality disorders, offering a sensory exploration of complex emotional and behavioral patterns.
+Outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the project examines the intersection of human emotion and its material manifestations through robotic musical instruments, sculpture, sound, and video.
+The installation engages the DSM-5’s three clusters of personality disorders as a sensory exploration of complex emotional and behavioral patterns.

-During a 60-minute performance, robotic instruments perform scores based on monologues from individuals diagnosed with personality disorders.
-Each monologue is transcribed, voiced by synthesizers, and paired with synchronized animations.
-The animations provide insight into the cognitive pathologies of the three”virtual souls,” highlighting their fragmented yet interconnected imaginations.
-The project seeks to evoke the sublime humor and profound mystery of human behavior while engaging with ecological and philosophical questions about identity within psychological systems.
+During a 60-minute performance, robotic instruments activate scores derived from monologues collected anonymously from individuals diagnosed with the corresponding personality disorders in each cluster.
+These texts are transcribed, synthesized into voice, and paired with synchronized animations.
+Together, they construct three “virtual souls,” offering insight into distinct cognitive pathologies while revealing their fragmented yet interconnected imaginaries.
+The work evokes the mystery of human behavior and engages with ecological and philosophical questions of identity within psychological systems.

-Deliriums emphasizes the often-overlooked neurodiverse experience, questioning what constitutes “well-being.”
-By fostering dialogue around psychological variance, the installation invites reflection on the range of socially acceptable behaviors.
-The dispersed arrangement of sound, sculpture, and animation prevents the elements from converging at once, instead offering a fragmented yet immersive experience.
-This structure prompts viewers to consider the complexity of internal processes—like the unseen electrons in a circuit or the thoughts that drive action—and how these forces manifest through sound, movement, and behavior.
+Deliriums emphasizes neurodiverse experience, questioning what constitutes well-being.
+By fostering dialogue around psychological variance, the installation invites reflection on the boundaries of socially acceptable behavior.
+Its dispersed arrangement of sound, sculpture, and animation resists singular focus, producing a fragmented yet immersive field.
+This structure mirrors internal processes—like unseen electrical activity or latent thought—and considers how such forces manifest as sound, movement, and behavior.

 STEINKE DELIRIUMS LAYOUT